Inno-Cringineers/Telegram_Calendar/.docs/sprints/sprint-0/meeting-1.md

 User Guidance: The bot will include guides (e.g., "How to get your Google Calendar ICS link") to facilitate the primary integration method.

-Monetization: Not a current goal.
-However, a future freemium model was brainstormed, where a free tier allows one calendar connection and a paid subscription unlocks multiple calendars.

 Localization: The bot will support both Russian and English.

 Technical Architecture & Hosting